jjliska/capstone/README.md

 ### End Effector
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/Explanations/EndEffector.png)

 &ensp;Inverse kinematics works via the premise that you know the base is 0,0 and the end effector is at some given point (x,y).
-If you push the x,y to a specific axis you can then move the arms by invoking arctan and arccos, which get a theta given arm length or a given point to determine the angle.
-Since the end effector is at the knuckle between the second and third arm there is no need to invoke inverse kinematics again, as the third arm needs to be parallel to the floor to give the viewer the most viewable experience.
+Every shape can be then broken into triangles which have a given total angle.
+You can then determine this angle using the law of tangents and law of cosines.
+These allow you to determine the angle given arm lengths and positinal data.
+For example our arm is four degrees of freedom, three in the X and Y plane and one in the Z plane.
+We use two of the degrees of freedom to extend and retract the arm and a third to stabalize the "hand" and LCD attatched to it.
+The fourth degree of freedom is used for Z rotation which is a simple sin and cos to determine where the point is in a 3d space.
 ### ML Facial Data to Movement
 ![alt text](https://github.com/jjliska/capstone/blob/main/Media/Explanations/FacialTracking.png)